Home

 IMHO, The human restored image gives a better 3D iumage that the Cottee computer analysis.
 This is because the human restoration looks more like the Prado.

-To get a 3D images the two images should be resemlble each other.
-Also, all of the cracks in the Louvre's are taken out.
 A computer or a photograph can not match up the colors accurately.
 The blue on your dress is different from what a artist and a machines "see".
 The artist, IMHO, is more accurate.
 Also whatever the camera's "focus point" is ok, But, the rest of the photo is distored.
 Foregrounds, are notorosuly distorted in photos.

-Note the detail work on the bodice of restored Prado Mona Lisa That's what the Louvre's Mona Lisa's bodice once looked like. and will if the Louvre ever restores its Lisa.
+Note the detail work on the bodice of restored Prado Mona Lisa That's what the Louvre's Mona Lisa's bodice once looked like. and will if the Louvre ever restores it's Lisa.